DavyJonesLocker/client_side_validations-mongoid/CONTRIBUTING.md

 4. Single-quotes instead of double-quotes unless you are using string interpolation or escapes.
 5. General Rails/Ruby naming conventions for files and classes
-6. *Do not* use Ruby 1.9 hash syntax
+6. Use Ruby 1.9 hash syntax
-7. *Do not* use Ruby 1.9 stubby proc syntax
+7. Use Ruby 1.9 stubby proc syntax

 Plase note that you must adhere to each of the above mentioned rules.
 Failure to do so will result in an immediate closing of the pull